Disappearance of Nicole Morin: Ongoing efforts

-While the case is considered a cold case, Toronto police and missing-child organizations continue to keep it in the public eye in an effort to garner fresh leads.
+While it is considered a cold case, Toronto police and missing-child organizations continue to keep Morin's disappearance in the public eye in an effort to garner fresh leads.
 In 2001, Toronto Crime Stoppers disseminated an age-enhanced photograph of Morin as a woman in her mid-20s to more than 1,000 Crime Stoppers programs in 17 countries via the internet.
 Child Find Ontario has also endeavoured to maintain public awareness of the case by arranging for Morin's picture, physical description, and age-enhanced photographs to appear "on electronic screens in Esso gas stations, billing envelopes from Rogers Cable and the Canadian Imperial Bank of Commerce, Toronto Transit Commission display screens, and on the back of transport trucks".

 Several video re-enactments of Morin's last movements have been produced, including a 2007 television re-enactment for GTA's Most Wanted.

 For the 29th anniversary of the disappearance in 2014, the Toronto Police Video Unit produced a re-enactment which was also screened at Mac's Convenience Stores throughout the province of Ontario.

 For the 30th anniversary of the disappearance in 2015, Toronto police organized a 5K run called Nicole's Run at Centennial Park in Etobicoke.
 The event included a candlelight vigil.
 In addition to raising awareness of the case, the run collected $3,000 in donations for the Canadian Centre for Child Protection, which operates a missing-child website.

 In 2019, on the 34th anniversary of the disappearance, the Toronto police's missing-persons unit released an age-enhanced picture of Morin suggesting what she might look like in her early 40s.

 Morin's mother Jeanette died in 2007.
 Her father still lives in the Etobicoke area.

-In July 2025, Toronto Police announced $50,000 Reward in Disappearance of Nicole Morin.
+In July 2025, Toronto Police announced a reward of up to $50,000 for information leading to Morin's location.